mcpenguin/the-arctic-blog/src/components/Projects/project_content/wclasses_bot.md

 Whilst this has been done before by other Discord bots, my bot is the first Discord bot (that I know of) that also displays the classes offered for each course (for the specified term), including the respective capacities of the sections, the professor teaching each section and the class locations.

-Additionally, the bot is also the first ever online system to also successfully integrate Laurier BU courses into its system, making it compatible with Double Degree plans as well.
+Additionally, the bot is also the first ever online system to successfully integrate Laurier BU courses into its system, making it compatible with Double Degree plans as well.